Topics|Topics Meeting of Compliance Managers and Practitioners for Fiscal Year 2022

 Opening remarks

-<Fiscal 2022 Priority Tasks
+| <Fiscal 2022 Priority Tasks | |

-The event concluded with a speech by Mr. Takafumi Adachi, Director of Public Relations.
-Collaboration, information collection, dissemination, and feedback with the government and related domestic and international organizations such as the Federation of Pharmaceutical Manufacturers' Associations of Japan (JFPMA), the Fair Trade Council of the Ethical Drug Manufacturers and Distributors Association (JFTC), and the International Federation of Pharmaceutical Manufacturers' Associations (IFPMA)
+| • | Collaboration, information collection, dissemination, and feedback with the government and related domestic and international organizations such as the Japan Pharmaceutical Manufacturers Association (JPMA), the Fair Trade Council of the Ethical Drug Manufacturers and Marketing Industry (JFTC), and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) |

-In closing, Mr. Akira Kunimatsu, Director of the Risk Monitoring Department of ELTES, thanked the audience for their presentation.
+In closing, Mr. Akira Kunimatsu, Director of the Risk Monitoring Department of ELTES, thanked the audience for their attendance.
 He also expressed his hope that the audience would take away some insights from the lecture and take appropriate measures to deal with potential risks.

-Revision of the "Pharmaceutical Manufacturers Association Compliance Program Guideline
+Revision of the JPMA Compliance Program Guidelines

-First, he explained that the "Pharmaceutical Manufacturers Association of Japan Compliance Program Guidelines" were established for the purpose of "thorough compliance with laws and regulations," and explained the relationship between the "Pharmaceutical Manufacturers Association of Japan Charter of Corporate Behavior" and the "Pharmaceutical Manufacturers Association of Japan Code of Practice.
+First, he explained that the JPMA Compliance Program Guidelines were established for the purpose of "ensuring compliance with laws and regulations," and explained the relationship between the JPMA Charter of Corporate Behavior and the JPMA Code of Practice.

 He then explained the three main points in the revision of the guidelines.

-1. Revisions have been made to Chapters 1 and 2 to reflect revisions of laws, regulations, and other codes since 2018 and the resulting changes in the social environment.
+| 1. | Revisions were made in Chapters 1 and 2 to reflect revisions of laws, regulations, and other codes since 2018 and the accompanying changes in the social environment. |

-2. In the section on "Referenced Laws and Regulations," new laws and regulations were added, and the method of listing them using abbreviations was changed, and a new "List of Referenced Laws and Regulations and Their Abbreviations" was created and added.
+| 2. | In the "Referenced Laws and Regulations" section, new laws and regulations were added, and a new "List of Referenced Laws and Regulations and Their Abbreviations" was created and added, using abbreviated names. |

-3. In the section of "Referenced External Standards," additions and name changes were addressed, and the method of stating the name and source was changed to make it easier to understand.
+| 3. | In the section of "Referenced External Standards," additions and name changes were addressed, and the method of stating the name and source was changed to make it easier to understand. |

 In closing, he said, "Each company should periodically check its own and its group companies' codes of conduct and compliance-related rules with reference to these guidelines, and revise them as necessary.
 In addition, please continue to implement initiatives to promote compliance by improving content in line with the nature and type of business," he concluded.